 ACDC - smart Communication Technology

-ACDC (Analog Carrier for Digital Communication) is a patented technology for using the existing analog cabling of gas detection systems for digital data transmission.
-The advantage: The existing cables remain in place, transmit additional digital information in addition to the mere measured values, and can be used in the future to integrate portable detection devices into stationary systems.
+ACDC (Analog Carrier for Digital Communication) is a patented technology which uses existing analog cabling of gas detection systems for digital data transmission.
+The advantage: the existing cables remain in place, transmit digital information in addition to the mere measured values, and can be used in the future to integrate portable detection devices into fixed systems.

-By far the majority of gas detection systems installed today communicate via three-wire power lines (4-20 mA industry standard).
-While existing infrastructures are not being replaced for understandable cost reasons, smart sensors and transmitters today could provide far more information than can be transported to the controller via analogue wiring.
+The majority of gas detection systems installed today communicate on three-wire power lines (4-20 mA industry standard).
+While existing infrastructure is understandably not immediately being replaced everywhere for cost reasons, today's smart sensors and transmitters could provide far more information to the controller than what can currently be transported using analog wiring.

-ACDC enables the use of the analogue 4-20 mA lines to transmit digital information by superimposing amplitude modulation on the current signal.
-We use the proven Modbus protocol, which is already used in numerous GfG digital transmitters.
-With ACDC, transmission rates of up to 38,400 bit/s and distances of more than 1,200 metres are possible via analogue cabling.
-ACDC is suitable for use in hazardous areas and allows retrofitting and gradual conversion to digital systems, as the existing analogue cabling remains untouched.
-While measured values and additional information are transmitted digitally, the analogue carrier signal serves as a backup in case of an error.
-This means safety all along the line.
+ACDC enables the analog 4-20 mA lines to transmit digital information by superimposing amplitude modulation on the current signal.
+It uses the reliable Modbus protocol, which is already employed by numerous digital GfG transmitters.
+ACDC permits transmission rates of up to 38,400 bit/s and distances of more than 1,200 meters via analog cabling.
+It is suitable for use in hazardous areas and allows for retrofitting and gradual conversion to digital systems, as the existing analog cabling remains untouched.
+While measured values and additional information are transmitted digitally, the analog carrier signal serves as a backup in case of an error.
+This guarantees safety across the board.

-integration of stationary and portable gas detection systems
+integration of fixed and portable gas detection systems

 The available bandwidth provides sufficient capacity to transmit more than just digital data from smart sensors and ACDC-enabled transmitters.
 The next logical step is the integration of portable gas detectors.
-Equipped with radio, alarms and measured values can be transmitted to the stationary gas detection system.
-This creates a holistic safety concept based on analogue wiring.
+Since they are equipped with radio transmitters, alarms and measured values can be conveyed to the fixed gas detection system.
+This creates a holistic safety concept based on analog wiring.